-Table 27 also includes commands to obtain information about the mixture database and, if applicable, its lumping assignments.
-Note that the "lumpinfo" and "MSinfo" output commands automatically update the model species assignments if needed, but the "read" output command does not.
+Table 27 also includes commands to obtain information about the mixture databases and, if applicable, their lumping assignments.

 12.2.
 Reactant Containers

 Reactant container objects are used to contain multiple reactant objects and to carry out operations with them.
 These are required to create mechanisms for mixtures, and can also be used to fully react or manage multiple reactants in a batch mode and obtain the results or obtain information about the compounds without having to give commands for each individual reactant.